AdobeDocs/workfront.en/help/quicksilver/workfront-proof/wp-mobile/wp-mobile-apps/wp-mobile-app-phones.md

 >[!IMPORTANT]
 >
->This article refers to functionality in the standalone product [!DNL Workfront] Proof.
+>This article refers to functionality in the standalone product [!DNL Workfront Proof].
 For information on proofing inside [!DNL Adobe Workfront], see [Proofing](../../../review-and-approve-work/proofing/proofing.md).

-Download the [!DNL Workfront] Proof&nbsp;app from the Apple App Store or Google Store to be productive wherever you are.
-The [!DNL Workfront] Proof app has the following features on the iPhone and iPod Touch:
+Download the [!DNL Workfront Proof] app from the Apple App Store or Google Store to be productive wherever you are.
+The [!DNL Workfront Proof] app has the following features on the iPhone and iPod Touch:

 * View, review, and approve both static and audio-visual proofs
 * View, add, and reply to comments
 * Manage your proofs via your dashboard and views

-You do not need to be a user of [!DNL Workfront] Proof (i.e., have your own login credentials) to review and approve a proof via the iOS app.
+You do not need to be a user of [!DNL Workfront Proof] (i.e., have your own login credentials) to review and approve a proof via the iOS app.
 As long as you download the app to your iOS device and access your personal URL via your iOS email app, then you can review and approve on the go.

 ## Device requirements